vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Ping OAM Test Template can be defined using YANG-based configuration template specified in {{?I-D.tt-netmod-yang-config-templates}} as follows:

 ~~~~
+{::include-fold ./json-examples/create-twp-oam.json}
 ~~~~
 {: #ex-oam-test-template title="Example of OAM Test Template Definition"}

 Template application is indicated using the "apply-templates" metadata.
-For example, the following OAM unitary tests configuration may be provided with the container node "oam-unitary-tests" applying the template defined in
+For example, the following OAM unitary tests configuration may be provided with the container node "oam-unitary-tests" applying the template defined in {{ex-apply-oam-test-template}}

 ~~~~
+{::include-fold ./json-examples/create-twp-oam.json}
 ~~~~
 {: #ex-apply-oam-test-template title="Example of Applying OAM Test Template"}